daroczig/CEU-R-prod/README.md

         devtools::install_github('daroczig/binancer', upgrade_dependencies = FALSE)
         ```

-    3. First steps with live data: load the `binancer` package and then use the `binance_klines` function to get the last 3 hours of Bitcoin price changes (in USD) with 1-minute granularity:
+    3. First steps with live data: load the `binancer` package and then use the `binance_klines` function to get the last 3 hours of Bitcoin price changes (in USD) with 1-minute granularity -- something like:

         ![](https://raw.githubusercontent.com/daroczig/CEU-R-prod/2019-2020/images/binancer-plot-1.png)